The life and times of Jimmy Carter

-The future 39th president of the United States was born on October 1, 1924, in Plains, Ga., a small town in the central-southwest of the state.
+The future 39th president of the United States was born on October 1, 1924, in Plains, Ga..
 The first president to be born in a hospital, he was the oldest child of James Earl Carter, a prominent local businessman and farmer, and Bessie Carter, a nurse.
 Here, he is seen with his sister Gloria in 1928.

 The future president's father, James Earl Carter Sr., ran a grocery store and peanut farm in Plains.
 He also served in the Georgia House of Representatives until his death in 1953.
 In this photo he is seen with Jimmy (right), Gloria (left) and Ruth in front of his store in 1932.

 In 1943, Carter was admitted to the U.S. Naval Academy in Annapolis, Md.
 He is seen here in a 1946 portrait from the academy's yearbook after graduation with distinction (he was 59th out of 820 in his class).
 Carter then went on to serve on submarines and was discharged honorably in 1953.

 While building his peanut business, Carter became involved in local politics, eventually deciding to run for a seat in the state senate.
 He won election to the body in 1962 and served two two-year terms.
 In 1966, he decided to run for governor of Georgia, but was defeated in the Democratic primary.
 Here, he hugs his wife, Rosalynn, at his Atlanta campaign headquarters after his loss.
 The two were married in 1946, having met on a trip home during his last year at Annapolis.

 Call him Mr. Peanut